 These foods' toxicity has mainly been found in dogs, in quantities of varying amounts.
 The ASPCA advises: "As there are still many unknowns with the toxic potential of grapes and raisins, the ASPCA Animal Poison Control Center advises not giving grapes or raisins to pets in any amount."
 There is no reason to risk a dangerous situation, so it's best to keep these fruits away from your cat.

 While avocado is healthful for humans, it is mildly toxic to cats.
 The leaves, seed, tree bark, and the fruit itself contain Persin, which can cause vomiting and diarrhea in cats.
+Avocados are very rich and high in fat, which can lead to gastroenteritis or pancreatitis.
 Be especially aware if you have a bowl of guacamole out at a party.
 You do not want your cat eating any of this snack or licking a spoon or fork that was used to make it.

 Onions, Garlic, & Related Root Vegetables

 Onions contain a substance (N-propyl disulfide) that destroys red blood cells in the cat, causing a form of anemia called Heinz body anemia.
-Garlic contains a similar substance in a lesser amount.
-It's not likely that a small amount of garlic or onion cooked into a sauce will cause problems for your cat.
-It can be dangerous for them to consume a full clove of garlic or any large pieces of raw onion and will likely cause an upset stomach.
+Garlic is similar in that it can also cause red blood cell damage and anemia.
+It's dangerous for cats to consume a full clove of garlic or any large pieces of raw onion.
+Cats can also be exposed to garlic and onion in the form of powder, which can be found on chips, soups, and seasonings.

 Other Foods to Avoid

 There are a number of foods that are not toxic to cats, but they should be avoided.
 Meat trimmings, raw eggs, and caffeinated beverages should not be consumed by pet cats.
 Although milk is not toxic to cats, it may have adverse effects.
 Adult cats that are fed a nutritious diet don't need milk.
 Also, many cats are lactose-intolerant, which means that the lactose in milk and milk products produces stomach upset, cramps, and gassiness.
-If your cat loves milk and begs for it, a small amount of cream may be okay, two or three times a week.
-(The more fat in the milk, the less lactose it contains.)
-Another compromise is CatSip, a product made from skim milk with an enzyme added that helps the digestion of lactose.
-CatSip is available in supermarkets, pet stores, or online retailers.
 Xylitol, a sweetener, is deadly to dogs and can cause hypoglycemia and potential liver failure.
 The Pet Poison Helpline has not indicated its toxicity to cats, but it does not seem worth the risk.
 If you see this ingredient in any food items, make sure to avoid sharing with your cat.

 If You Think Your Cat Has Been Poisoned

-Contact your veterinarian or the ASPCA National Animal Poison Control Center right away at 1-888-426-4435.
+Contact your veterinarian or the ASPCA National Animal Poison Control Center right away at 1-888-426-4435 or Pet Poison Helpline at 1-800-213-6680 right away.
 Share any information you have, including what they might have eaten and the symptoms you are seeing.
 There may be a charge for speaking with the poison control line.